antoniusnaumann/galvan-lang/README.md

 }
 ```

-#### Stored References
+### Stored References
-References that are allowed to be stored in structs have to be declared as heap references, this is done by prefixing the declaration with `ref`:
+References that are allowed to be stored in structs have to be declared as heap references.
+This is done by prefixing the declaration with `ref`:
 ```galvan
 pub type Person {
     name: String